dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 QT−1

-To simplify these dimensions, use [𝑉]—the dimensions of voltage—as an abstraction for the dimensional mess ML2T−2Q−1.
+To simplify these dimensions, use [𝑉] — the dimensions of voltage — as an abstraction for the dimensional mess ML2T−2Q−1.
 Then,

 [resistance] = [𝑉] × TQ−1.